SamyMekk/SamyMekk/README.md

 ### [Strong convergence of symetrized Milstein scheme of CEV SDEs ](https://github.com/SamyMekk/Monte-Carlo-Projects)
 Study of $\textbf{CEV SDEs}$ and the rate of convergence of some schemes

+## 🌟 About Me

+I am Mekkaoui Samy, a technology and science enthusiast.
+I love exploring new research areas and sharing my knowledge with the community.
+Outside of work, here are some of my passions:

+- **Traveling**: Discovering new cultures and landscapes.
+- **Cooking**: Experimenting with recipes from different countries.
+- **Reading**: Diving into science fiction and fantasy books.
+- **Sports**: Playing football and tennis.